 March is a transitional month between winter and spring in Taiwan.
-Lingering chilly weather and a moderate amount of drizzling rain in Taipei and other parts of Northern Taiwan mean that temperatures are still suitable for visiting these hot springs.
+Lingering chilly weather and a moderate amount of drizzling rain in Taipei and other parts of Northern Taiwan mean that temperatures are still suitable for visiting hot springs.

-In Southern Taiwanese cities such as Tainan and Kaohsiung, things are already starting to heat up, and even Taipei is usually starting to feel pretty warm by the end of March.
+In southern Taiwanese cities such as Tainan and Kaohsiung, things are already starting to heat up, and even Taipei is usually starting to feel pretty warm by the end of March.

 Taipei in March: Best Things to Do